benevolently, strategically, and rotationally ranged laying hens and roosters

 Unfortunately but unsurprisingly, with greater freedom comes greater risk for our laying hens.
 We have found it difficult as a result to maintain predictable egg production given the resulting exposure to weather, disease, and predation.

-Because of our flock’s variability, along with the ongoing pressures of feed costs, we have limited our egg offerings for 2025 and will only be offering eggs as an add-on compliment available for pre-purchase to home delivery CSA shareholders and sold weekly as available at our city pick-up location, first come first served.
+Because of our flock’s variability, along with the ongoing pressures of feed costs, we have limited our egg offerings for 2026.
+Eggs will be offered as weekly, à la carte purchases (not as an add-on share).
+First come, first served.

 Previous